Researcher of the Month

 At the moment, we simply don't know enough about the impact of bans.
 Evidence is hampered by the fact that technological developments and technology use is moving at a faster pace than research.
 Some studies suggest that bans are beneficial to academic outcomes and mental wellbeing.
 Others suggest no effects.
 However, many studies have methodological weaknesses, use small samples or retrospective data, and can't ascribe causal mechanisms.

-Dr Goodyear’s recently published SMART Schools Study evaluated the impact of school phone policies by comparing outcomes in adolescents who attended schools that either restrict or permit phone use.
+Professor Goodyear’s recently published SMART Schools Study evaluated the impact of school phone policies by comparing outcomes in adolescents who attended schools that either restrict or permit phone use.
 It found no evidence of school restrictions being associated with overall lower levels of phone or media use, or problematic social media use, and no benefits to adolescent mental health and wellbeing, physical activity and sleep, educational attainment or classroom behaviour.

-Dr Victoria Goodyear argues that whilst technology-free moments and spaces are important, we need to look beyond “stop gap solutions that do little to support children’s longer term healthy engagement with digital spaces across school, home, and other contexts, and their successful transition into adolescence and adulthood in a technology filled world.”
+Professor Goodyear argues that whilst technology-free moments and spaces are important, we need to look beyond “stop gap solutions that do little to support children’s longer term healthy engagement with digital spaces across school, home, and other contexts, and their successful transition into adolescence and adulthood in a technology filled world.”

 So where do we go from here?

-Well, Dr Goodyear draws on the analogy of driving.
+Well, Professor Goodyear draws on the analogy of driving.
 Driving a car without first receiving training and education would be inherently dangerous.
 But cars also confer significant benefits, rather like digital technology.
 In response to increasing car accident-related injuries and deaths, cars were not banned.
 Instead, society focused on product safety regulations for companies (introducing things like seatbelts and airbags) and consumers (vehicle safety tests and driving rules and penalties), public infrastructure (traffic lights) and education (licences) to support safer use.
 The focus wasn't on preventing people from using cars.
 It was on supporting people to use and engage with them in safe and effective ways.

-Similarly, Dr Goodyear and her colleagues argue that prescribing abstinence from all technologies in order to protect against potential harms is unrealistic and potentially detrimental in a society where technology use is a practical necessity and confers various benefits.
+Similarly, Professor Goodyear and her colleagues argue that prescribing abstinence from all technologies in order to protect against potential harms is unrealistic and potentially detrimental in a society where technology use is a practical necessity and confers various benefits.
 They believe that the way forward is a child rights-respecting approach, underpinned by age-appropriate platform design and digital education.
 This has a dual focus on protecting children from harm and supporting the development of children’s digital skills and agency to participate in a digital society.
 They note that schools, teachers and parents require training and guidance to aid their active involvement in the development of children’s healthy technology use and in shaping future policies and approaches, and that since we lack evidence for the most effective approach to addressing phone and social media use in adolescents, all new approaches need to be accompanied by robust evaluation.

 Implications